BND Hamburger Icon

 “Because I had looped some of the most tech-savvy reps in early in the process, I had five salespeople saying this was a good idea – plus our VP of sales, other sales managers and the entire tech department,” Tuso said.
 “This made selling [the other sales staff] easy and enabled me to focus on delivering the very best training and implementation plan possible.”

-Pilot groups are considered a best practice in adopting any new software system, and since sales departments use CRM tools heavily, it only makes sense to include sales staff in the process.
+Pilot groups are considered a best practice in adopting any new software system.
+And since sales departments use CRM tools heavily, it only makes sense to include sales staff in the process.

 Additionally, the tech-savvy early adopters of the CRM are likely to feel ownership over the implementation process, which can be helpful when other sales staff members express frustration or distrust of the new system.
 Hearing a colleague say a CRM system’s features will improve the sales process is more powerful than getting the same message from a higher-up who won’t even be using the product.